Before I Die (film): Production

 Minhaj Kibriyah, director of films like Surinagar and Shotorupe Shotobar decided to make a Bangla Martial arts film matching International standards.
 The film was announced as Before I Die.
 Bangladeshi actor Amaan Reza joined the film as executive producer.
 The production team focused in Ifte Amed, a professional critic award winning British actor of Bangladeshi origin.
 Ifte Amed was a professional footballer for Sporting Bengal United F.C. and winner of first Mr Asia UK modelling contest as the leading man.
 Actress Shampa Reza and Laboni Marma joined the cast later.
-Actress Affri Selina was signed as the leading lady of the film Action director Abjol Miah integrated Filippino fight action combat in the movie for which, actor Ifte Amed had to undergo training for more than one and a half years under Abjol Miah.
+Actress Affri Selina was signed as the leading lady of the film Action director Abjol Miah integrated Filipino fight action combat in the movie for which, actor Ifte Amed had to undergo training for more than one and a half years under Abjol Miah.
 The film was shot at different locations of London, Sylhet, Dhaka and Comilla, with the pack up announcing on 15 November 2021 and the post production was done in Bollywood Mumbai.
 This was a collaboration teamwork by creatives in UK, Bangladesh, India & Bulgaria.
 The world premiere of the film was held at London Genesis Cinema on 10 July 2022, attended by personalities like Dabirul Islam and Anwar Choudhury.